commandlayer/protocol-commons/README.md

 - chaining fails across ecosystems
 - trust collapses into private platforms

-The Commons prevents fragmentation — ensuring every agent can **speak the same language**, validate the same rules, and interoperate trustlessly across any runtime.
+Protocol-Commons prevents fragmentation — ensuring every agent speaks the same language, validates the same rules, and interoperates trustlessly across any runtime.
 ---

 ## This is not…